-To change a subject, you must make an appointment with a Head of Department to discuss this possible course of action.
-Students in Senior Secondary (years 10 - 12) should contact the Head of Department for the Senior School and students in Junior Secondary (years 7 - 9) should contact the Head of Department for the Junior School.
+To change a subject, a student must meet with a Head of Department to discuss this possible course of action.
+Students in Senior Secondary (Years 10 - 12) should contact the Head of Department for the Senior School and students in Junior Secondary (Years 7 - 9) should contact the Head of Department for the appropriate subject.